When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 paced breathing, and attuned responsiveness serve as external anchors

-that help the client’s autonomic nervous system stabilize.
-This process
+that help the client’s autonomic nervous system stabilize, often by

-For example, Claire’s therapist helped her notice when her breath
+For example, Julia’s therapist helped her notice when her breath

 became shallow and rapid during moments of anxiety about setting